Ahill4/BS/BakerySquared/Views/Floors/SVG_Guide.md

 ##Locations

-The locations must be made as eithe a rect or a path so that they can receive the hover effects from the css.
+The locations must be made as either a rect or a path so that they can receive the hover effects from the css.
 Just add the locations on the right layer and by tracing where it looks like they should go on the floor plan.
 Also each location will need to be set with its own id which can be set in the object properties tab.
 The id will have to follow a specific regex pattern of [A-Z][0-9]{4} for it work with the current code also no 2 ids can be the same so you will have to keep track of what ids are provided and iterate accordingly.
 Addtionally the number immediatly